 [2.]
 Chat with other medics and staff while out in the field.

-Due to undisclosed restrictions, the Samsung Galaxy phones the medics and staff were issued had not apps or tools installed.
+Due to restrictions, the Samsung Galaxy phones the medics and staff were issued had no apps or tools installed.
 This authorized app would be their only means of texting/instant messaging with each other.

-Note: This was a real project, but the app’s name and all other information shown on the screens is fictionalized, along with the user story.
+Note: This was a real project, but the app’s name and all other information shown on the screens have been fictionalized, along with the user story.

 Story of the User’s Journey